How To Adapt Existing Policies For The ‘New Normal’

 Firstly, HR managers should be thinking about the organisation’s communication channels and platforms and how these can be leveraged to cultivate a sense of purpose for staff working remotely.
 While there’s no shortage of platforms to choose from, the challenge for HR managers is to use these channels to communicate the organisation’s values, culture, policies and procedures — things that tend to happen naturally when teams are in the same place.
 Most will have these platforms already in place; however, their true impact and value should be tested to ensure they resonate with employees.

 HR managers have an important role to play in ensuring clear standards for engagement and communication, as well as the organisation’s vision and purpose, are communicated regularly and consistently through all channels and via leadership.
 Messages should be consistent from the top down and HR managers can prepare execs and other managers with briefing packs on how to manage people working from home, especially as they face challenges such as homeschooling, blurred boundaries between work and home, and the effects of social isolation.
 Providing consistency is crucial — working from home should be something employees can predict and plan for each day in order to create the least amount of stress for them at an otherwise very challenging time.
+Consider the things that people enjoyed and appreciated in the office environment and emulate it for the digital setting if you can.
+It’s also wise to have as many data points as possible across the communication platforms that you’ve adopted to gather information and take pulse checks that can help inform decisions about ways of working and what may need to be tweaked.

 Staff wellbeing – take care of your people first